-Public health practice and program management is designed to prepare experienced clinicians (i.e., in medicine, dentistry, nursing, social work, etc.) and public health practitioners with the knowledge and skillset to assume leadership roles as members of multidisciplinary health care teams.
-A degree in this specialty incorporates features of a number of other public health disciplines, including maternal and child health, substance abuse, mental health and environmental health, among others.
+Public health practice and program management is designed to prepare experienced clinicians (i.e., in medicine, dentistry, nursing, social work, etc.) and public health practitioners with the knowledge and skillset to assume leadership roles apart of multidisciplinary health care teams.
+A degree in this specialty incorporates features of several other public health disciplines and specialties including maternal and child health, substance abuse, mental health and environmental health, among others.

 Your degree will prepare you to develop, implement and evaluate effective public health initiatives.
 You also will be able to create and analyze programs in the context of the communities they serve, taking into account cultural, social, economic, ethical and legal factors.

 Programs in public health practice and program management are highly interdisciplinary.
-Since they cater to established professionals with prior public health experience.
+Many cater to established professionals with prior public health experience.
 The curriculum may cover a wide range of areas, including public health practice, epidemiology, program analysis and data-based inference.
 Due to the large emphasis of experience associated with his field of study any schools and programs may offer this program as a part-time, on-line, or as a combined executive program option.

 You can search for schools in this field on the Association of Schools & Programs of Public Health’s (ASPPH) website.
 SOPHAS is the centralized online application service for students applying to a school or program of public health accredited by the Council on Education for Public Health (CEPH).
 A complete list of accredited schools and programs can be found on the CEPH website.

 - Association of Schools and Programs of Public Health